All Episodes

 That's all they do.

-They grow miniature carnations and they ship them directly from the flower farm to you.
+Well, miniature carnations, and they ship them directly from the flower farm to you.

 You get more than you get from anybody else who advertises they sell flowers.

-Whether it's a florist or one of the 800 numbers or 900 numbers or whatever they are, nobody, nobody Measures up to absolutely fresh flowers.
+Whether it's a florist or one of the 800 numbers and 900 numbers or whatever they are, nobody, nobody measures up to absolutely fresh flowers.

 Not much money.